Last Updated on

 Read tips for visiting Ulu Temburong National Park.

 We can’t avoid talking about LGBT rights in Brunei as many people avoid going to Brunei for this specific reason.
-Let’s be clear: there’s a death penalty for same-sex sexual activity, and non-gender conforming people can be arrested/fined for cross-dressing.
+Let’s be clear: there’s a death penalty for same-sex sexual activity, and non-gender conforming people may have issues.
+Recent changes in Bruneian law mean that LGBT travelers should show significant caution prior to traveling in Brunei.

 We met some LGBT travelers who told us that LGBT travelers could visit Brunei with no problems with some precautions regarding appearances, getting separate hotel rooms if traveling together, not posting photos on social media, keeping a low profile, and being very careful as the government takes homosexuality seriously.

-That said, travelers who are coming to Brunei will be honestly surprised by the friendliness of its citizens towards any foreign tourists, but it’s your call if you’re willing to visit a country where homosexuality is illegal.
+That said, travelers who are coming to Brunei will be surprised by the friendliness of its citizens towards any foreign tourists, but it’s your call if you’re willing to visit a country where homosexuality is illegal and enforced by law.
+I think that Meg Cale’s article about travel in anti-LGBT destinations is a good read if you’re on the fence.

 Brunei isn’t cheap